Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 2024Oct7, We have to set multiple functions to match multiple users.
+What DouYin moves me, is that balance the clean interface and multiple functions, if you are not the target user, may never notice these details.
+You take an iPhone, repost a sigle comment is ok.
+The iPad, however, cancel this.

 Sep30,